 By Devon Gillard, CMO

 Not many cybersecurity companies make concrete predictions for the upcoming year in any industry, much less something as ever-changing as technology.
-WatchGuard not only makes predictions, but actually posts them online and leaves them up year after year.
+WatchGuard not only makes cybersecurity predictions (and more), but actually posts them online and leaves them up year after year.

 Corey Nachreiner: We don’t just post our predictions, either—we grade ourselves, too.
 In the past, we’ve been as high as 80% correct.
 This past year, 2022, we did get a passing grade, but not quite one that Mom would be proud of.
 I think it speaks to the particularly unique situation we’ve all lived through during the pandemic.
 We did, however, grade ourselves a full “win” for a specific prediction: the trend of rising costs.
 Anyone who’s had to renew their cybersecurity insurance in the past year has seen this firsthand.